OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-41.md

 He had him ride in his second chariot, and people shouted before him, “Bow the knee!”
 Thus he put him in charge of the whole land of Egypt.

 ## Genesis 41:44
-Then Pharaoh said to Joseph, “I am Pharaoh, but without your word, no one will lift hand or foot in all Egypt.”
+Then Pharaoh declared to Joseph, “I am Pharaoh, yet without your consent, no one shall do anything in all Egypt.”

 ## Genesis 41:45
 Pharaoh gave Joseph the name Zaphenath-Paneah and gave him Asenath, daughter of Potiphera, priest of On, to be his wife.
 And Joseph journeyed throughout the land of Egypt.